This is where Stephen King's novel and the Brian de Palma/2002/2013 versions start, savvy?

 "Er… I bet."
 He winced.
 "You should talk to Audrey about that.
 I'm afraid I wouldn't be much help on the subject.
 Maybe if I'd been born a girl, I could help.
 But I wasn't, so…"

 "Ms Desjardin explained it to me."
 Carrie sighed.
 "I'll be okay."
 She figured it would be best to spare him all the horrid details of the previous hour's events.

 "You sure?"
 He put his hand gently on her shoulder.
-"If you need to talk about it, Alice is here for you.
+"If you need to talk about it, Audrey is here for you.
 Anything else but this, though, I'm here."